 WARNING: The following contains a RANT.
 I hereby tender my apologies to all the might be otherwise offended.

 I just finished watching “The Tudors” on Video on Demand.
-In addition to really wishing that the love of my life knew more about 16th century history, I spent even more time constraining myself from yelling back at the telly about the very pretty to look at, but oh so horribly wrong costuming […like the TV could do anything about it.]
-Dudes, you do not spend half of your adult life getting paid by people to research and make and oh yes, beta testing patterns for Reconstructing History and not end up without learning a thing or two about Tudor and Elizabethan clothing.
+In addition to really wishing that the love of my life knew more about 16th-century history, I spent even more time constraining myself from yelling back at the telly about the very pretty to look at, but oh so horribly wrong costuming […like the TV could do anything about it.]
+Dudes, you do not spend half of your adult life getting paid by people to research and make and, oh yes, beta testing patterns for Reconstructing History and not end up without learning a thing or two about Tudor and Elizabethan clothing.

 I ask the somewhat rhetorical question:

-How it is possible that with the plethora of readily available resources of books, innumerable portraits and bona fide professional Tudor and Elizabethan costumers who have meticulously produced patterns from extant garments which they sell on the freakin’ Internet no less (Ninya Mikhaila and Jane Malcolm-Davies, authors of The Tudor Tailor and renowned English Tudor era costumers and Kass McGann of Reconstructing History in the United States), that so many things could be so horribly wrong?
+How is it possible that with the plethora of readily available resources of books, innumerable portraits, and bona fide professional Tudor and Elizabethan costumers who have meticulously produced patterns from extant garments which they sell on the freakin’ Internet no less (Ninya Mikhaila and Jane Malcolm-Davies, authors of The Tudor Tailor and renowned English Tudor era costumers and Kass McGann of Reconstructing History in the United States), that so many things could be so horribly wrong?
 The answer lies within the costumer’s very own words: it was deliberate.

 To the costumer on this show, I commend you for your efforts of having to coordinate such a volume of work, but it stops there.

 I watched your interview on Showtime’s website.
-I fully understand your desire and felt need to make the clothing accessible to the modern viewer.
+I fully understand your desire and felt the need to make the clothing accessible to the modern viewer.
 I really do.
-I did Renaissance Faire costumes for performers for nearly 25 years and yes, certain concessions were made to help convey a sense of class structure to help the average Faire goer distinguish between peasant, middle class and nobility.
+I did Renaissance Faire costumes for performers for nearly 25 years, and yes, certain concessions were made to help convey a sense of class structure to help the average Faire goer distinguish between peasant, middle class, and nobility.
 And yes, other concessions were and are still being made because of the climatic differences between 16th century England and 21st century United States, specifically southern California.

-However, because so many of us have grown up on our local Faires, and have seen the multiple Oscar winning “Shakespeare in Love” innumerable times, and have seen both “Elizabeth” movies (both not without their faults, but still brilliantly done), and will be seeing “The Other Bolyen Girl” shortly as well as numerous other 16th period pieces: this era of clothing is not new to us.
-Early Tudor attire might seem a bit odd with its strange sleeves and ladies’ hats that look more like bird houses than hats, but still….
+However, because so many of us have grown up on our local Faires, have seen the multiple Oscar-winning “Shakespeare in Love” innumerable times, and have seen both “Elizabeth” movies (both not without their faults, but still brilliantly done), and will be seeing “The Other Boleyn Girl” shortly as well as numerous other 16th period pieces: this era of clothing is not new to us.
+Early Tudor attire might seem a bit odd with its strange sleeves and ladies’ hats that look more like birdhouses than hats, but still….

 Yes, I agree that the King and his nobles were the equivalent of rock stars in their day and that their clothing would and should reflect that.
 No argument there.
 What I take issue with is:

 (As a side note, it should be noted that Henry was 45 years old at the time.
 Anne was a mere 27 …34, depending on your sources.
-So the actor playing Henry is a bit too young and besides, the actor cast as Buckingham would have been a much better cast both in physical appearance and “presence” — I’m agreeing with my Pastor on this one — gotta sex it up for the ignorant masses …grumble, grumble.)
+So the actor playing Henry is a bit too young.
+Besides, the actor cast as Buckingham would have been a much better cast both in physical appearance and “presence.”
+I agree with my Pastor on this one—you gotta set it up for the ignorant masses …grumble, grumble.) - Hair: Men’s hair was too short, and women’s hair was down.
+Find me a source or non-allegorical portrait to prove otherwise.
+The wearing of women’s hair down is a 20th-century development.
+Something about it being a sin for a woman to show her hair in public.

-3. Hats: Where were they?
+- Hats: Where were they?
 Not nearly enough hats.
-Everybody wore some type of head covering at almost all the time.
+Everybody wore some type of head covering almost all the time.
 Anybody aware of the fact that Henry passed a law that everyone in the realm must a wool hat on Sunday or be fined or imprisoned?
-Something about it being a sin to have your head uncovered for anyone but the Lord?And what’s up with the flocked fishnet veiling Anne was wearing?And for that matter … where were the French Hoods that she brought to England from the French Court that it’s said that she wore nothing else.
+Something about it being a sin to have your head uncovered for anyone but the Lord?
+And what’s up with the flocked fishnet veiling Anne was wearing?
+And for that matter … where were the French Hoods that she brought to England from the French Court that it’s said that she wore nothing else?
 Please do not tell me that those tiaras-thingies that the actress wore are French hoods.

-7. A visible zipper placket: self-explanatory.
+- A visible zipper placket: self-explanatory.

-8. Recycled costumes: I’m down with the idea of saving time and money and taking advantage of Western Costumes when you can.
-But if you’re going to rent costumes, could you make sure that they weren’t worn by Gwyneth Patrow in Shakespeare in Love?
+- Recycled costumes: I’m down with the idea of saving time and money and taking advantage of Western Costumes when you can.
+But if you’re going to rent costumes, could you make sure that they weren’t worn by Gwyneth Paltrow in Shakespeare in Love?
 (The orange velvet picadilled jacket and tapestry skirt when she met with Wesicks and slapped him for kissing her and the pale green surcoate / dressing gown that she wore throughout the movie.)

 And to answer to unasked question: YES, yours truly is available for hire as a consultant or outside contractor.
 Travel on Sundays is always out of the question.

-1. Terrific work!
+Terrific work!
 That is the kind of information that are supposed to be shared across the net.
 Disgrace on Google for now not positioning this post upper!
 Come on over and talk over with my site .
 Thank you =)

-2. May I simply say what a relief to discover someone who really understands what they are talking about on the web.
+May I simply say what a relief to discover someone who really understands what they are talking about on the web.

 You definitely realize how to bring a problem to light and make it important.
 More and more people really need to check this out and understand this side of the story.
 I was surprised you’re not more popular given that you most certainly possess the gift.

-3. I do agree with all of the ideas you have presented in your post.
+I do agree with all of the ideas you have presented in your post.

 They are very convincing and will definitely work.
 Still, the posts are very brief for beginners.